barbazul/cleartheme/README.md

 Installation & Troubleshooting
 ==============================

-To install ClearTheme you must have Magento 1.7+ working.
+To install Cleartheme you must have Magento 1.7+ working.
-* After that merge ClearTheme files in your Magento directory.
+* After that merge Cleartheme files in your Magento directory.
-* Once you merged ClearTheme files, **make sure that all directories under /path/to/magento/skin/frontend/cleartheme/css/ have write permission** (that's because lesscss compiler will generate css files in same directory of .less file).
+* Once you merged Cleartheme files, **make sure that all directories under /path/to/magento/skin/frontend/cleartheme/css/ have write permission** (that's because lesscss compiler will generate css files in same directory of .less file).
 * Then go to **System -> Configuration -> Design (left tab)** and set **Current Package Name** to **cleartheme**.
 * Finally go to **System -> Configuration -> Less Files (left tab)** and set **Enabled** to **Yes**.